JeremyYeaton/starter-academic/content/project/sequence-learning/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: Statistical learning in noise
-subtitle: 'Examining sequence learning in baboons'
+subtitle: 'How does noise impact sequence learning in baboons?'
-summary: 'Examining sequence learning in baboons'
+summary: 'How does noise impact sequence learning in baboons?'
 authors:
 - Jeremy Yeaton
 - Arnaud Rey